cronvel/string-kit/documentation.md

 ### .inspect( [options] , variable )

 * options `Object` display options, the following key are possible:
-	* style `String` this is the style to use, the value can be:
+	* style `string` this is the style to use, the value can be:
 		* 'none': (default) normal output suitable for console.log() or writing into a file
 		* 'inline': like 'none', but without newlines
 		* 'color': colorful output suitable for terminal
 		* 'html': html output
+	* tab: `string` override the default tab string of the *style*
-	* depth: depth limit, default: 3
+	* depth: `number` depth limit, default: 3
-	* maxLength: length limit for strings, default: 250
+	* maxLength: `number` length limit for strings, default: 250
-	* outputMaxLength:  length limit for the inspect output string, default: 5000
+	* outputMaxLength: `number` length limit for the inspect output string, default: 5000
-	* noFunc: do not display functions
+	* noFunc: `boolean` do not display functions
-	* noDescriptor: do not display descriptor information
+	* noDescriptor: `boolean` do not display descriptor information
-	* noArrayProperty: do not display array properties
+	* noArrayProperty: `boolean` do not display array properties
-	* noType: do not display type and constructor
+	* noType: `boolean` do not display type and constructor
-	* enumOnly: only display enumerable properties
+	* enumOnly: `boolean` only display enumerable properties
-	* funcDetails: display function's details
+	* funcDetails: `boolean` display function's details
-	* proto: display object's prototype
+	* proto: `boolean` display object's prototype
-	* sort: sort the keys
+	* sort: `boolean` sort the keys
-	* minimal: imply noFunc: true, noDescriptor: true, noType: true, enumOnly: true, proto: false and funcDetails: false.
+	* minimal: `boolean` imply noFunc: true, noDescriptor: true, noType: true, enumOnly: true, proto: false and funcDetails: false.
 	  Display a minimal JSON-like output.
 	* protoBlackList: `Set` of blacklisted object prototype (will not recurse inside it)
 	* propertyBlackList: `Set` of blacklisted property names (will not even display it)
-	* useInspect: use .inspect() method when available on an object (default to false)
+	* useInspect: `boolean` use .inspect() method when available on an object (default to false)
 * variable `mixed` anything we want to inspect/debug

 It inspect a variable, and return a string ready to be displayed with console.log(), or even as HTML output.